 You are here: What we do Surrogacy

-The ever evolving and increasing recourse to assisted reproductive technologies (ARTs) has wide implications for children (see reference below).
-The 2019 COE report Anonymous donation of sperm and oocytes: balancing the rights of parents, donors and children estimates approximately 8 million born to date through this medical procedure.
-To date different national approaches exist - permissive to prohibitive and regulative to silent.
-Most permissive regulation stems from a viewpoint of the right to found a family and the autonomy of women.
-Most prohibitive regulation reflects ethical or religious arguments against potential exploitative practices, especially in third party reproduction.
-Whilst case law is developing from the perspective of children's rights, neither the Convention on the Rights of the Child (CRC) nor any other international instrument deals explicitly with this question, leaving a variety of interpretations open.
-Inadequate attention on a global front has been given to the implications for children's rights as defined by the CRC.
+The ever-evolving and increasing recourse to assisted reproductive technologies (ARTs) has wide implications for children (see reference below).
+The 2019 COE report Anonymous donation of sperm and oocytes: balancing the rights of parents, donors and children estimates approximately 8 million children have been born to date through this procedure.
+At present, vastly different national approaches exist, ranging from permissive to prohibitive and regulative to silent.
+Most permissive approaches stem from a viewpoint of the right to found a family and the autonomy of women.
+Most prohibitive approaches reflect ethical or religious arguments against potential and documented exploitative practices, especially in third party reproduction.
+Whilst case law is developing from the perspective of children's rights, neither the Convention on the Rights of the Child (CRC) nor any other international instrument deal explicitly with this question, leaving a variety of interpretations open.
+According to ISS, inadequate attention on a global front has been given to the implications for children's rights as defined by the CRC.

-In particular the variety of domestic legal responses to surrogacy has led to a situation where persons seeking to have a child through surrogacy travel from one country to another, purposely choosing 'surrogacy – friendly' jurisdictions as their destinations.
-This state of affairs has resulted in the gradual development of an extensive international commercial surrogacy market, which paves the way to lucrative business opportunities and activities with a high degree of inherent risk of human rights abuses.
+In particular the variety of domestic legal responses to surrogacy has led to persons seeking to have a child through surrogacy making the necessary arrangements in a 'surrogacy-friendly' jurisdiction.
+This, together with the financial benefits that may be gained, has resulted in the gradual development of an extensive international commercial surrogacy market, which paves the way to lucrative business opportunities and activities with a high degree of inherent risk of human rights abuses.
+It has also led to extremely complex and delicate cross-border problems in terms of safeguarding the rights of the children concerned.

-Any approach from a child rights perspective must of course start from the CRC's guiding principles, such as the right to non-discrimination, best interests and other rights reflected therein.
-The CRC Committee's viewpoint is reflected in its concluding observations based on upholding rights such as access origins, nationality and preventing sale of children.
-Other international approaches have been reflected by the UN SR on sale and sexual exploitation in her 2018 report on surrogacy to the Human Rights Council and 2019 report to the UNGA, the work of the Hague Conference on Private International Law and ISS.
+Any approach from a child rights perspective shall of course start from the CRC's general principles, such as the right to non-discrimination, best interests and other rights guaranteed therein.
+The CRC Committee's viewpoint is reflected in its concluding observations based on upholding rights such as access to origins, nationality and preventing sale of children.
+Other international approaches have been reflected by the 2018 report on surrogacy submitted by the UN Special Rapporteur on sale and sexual exploitation to the Human Rights Council and her 2019 report to the UNGA, as well as the work of the Hague Conference on Private International Law (HCCH) and ISS.

-In 2013 and 2016, ISS called for urgent international regulation of international surrogacy arrangements.
-In 2019, ISS continues to refine the draft principles focusing on the rights of children.
-The preparation of these Principles was recommended by the United Nations Special Rapporteur on the Sale and Sexual Exploitation of Children in 2018 (UN Doc.
+In 2013 and 2016, ISS called for urgent international regulation of international surrogacy arrangements as they affect the children concerned.
+In that context, ISS launched an initiative in 2016 to draw up a set of Principles that could be agreed on globally to guide policy and legislation.
+Continued work on these Principles was supported by the United Nations Special Rapporteur on the Sale and Sexual Exploitation of Children in 2018 (UN Doc.
 A/HRC/37/60), in her recommendation: [At the international level]:

 78. The Special Rapporteur invites the international community to: